mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 There's a lot more to learn about Svelte and it has a great interactive [tutorial](https://svelte.dev/tutorial/basics) and [examples](https://svelte.dev/examples/hello-world).

-I love Svelte because it makes you want to do more for less and it's so enjoyable to use and I believe in the vision of [Rich Harris](https://twitter.com/Rich_Harris).
+I love Svelte because it makes you want to do more for less and it's enjoyable to use and I strongly believe in the vision of [Rich Harris](https://twitter.com/Rich_Harris) after watching ["Rethinking reactivity"](https://www.youtube.com/watch?v=AdNJ3fydeao).

 Hope you at least consider trying out Svelte and if you want to learn more I made [Svelte For Beginners](https://joyofcode.xyz/svelte-for-beginners) and [SvelteKit For Beginners](https://joyofcode.xyz/sveltekit-for-beginners) if you want to learn a full stack framework that uses Svelte.